nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Task**: A task is a collection of details about a specific task that needs to be done, including description, title, tag, date and time.
+* **Task**: A task is a collection of details about a specific task that needs to be done.
+A task can either be an **event** or a **deadline**.
+* **lesson**: A lesson is a collection of details of a specific lesson which happens in a recurring manner with a specified start and end date and a start and end time.

 --------------------------------------------------------------------------------------------------------------------